 He may be a Hollywood producer or a famous artist.
 So he can get away with putting together an unimpressive crowdfunding proposal and still raise $80,000.

-Examine failures, so you don’t repeat their errors and realize that there’s more than meets the eye in successful projects.
+Examine failures to avoid errors and realize that there’s more than meets the eye in successful projects.

 3. Propose an original project.

 Be remarkable.
-After looking at many projects, you should have an idea why your travel plan is better than the other ten you looked at.
+After looking at many projects, you should know why your travel plan is better than the other ten you looked at.

 My idea is to travel to all 54 African countries over four years, spending one month per country, filming throughout.
 That’s unique.

 4. Pre-launch is more important than post-launch.